 Wine rated (2015 guide) 14,5/20 (Good wine)

-Rated estate (2017 guide) 1*Star (A serious, recommendable production, in line with what one would expect from its appellation(s))
+Rated estate (2017 guide) 1*Star (A high-quality, recommendable wine that lives up to what one would expect from its appellation(s))

-Very exuberant and ripe nose, richly fruity, very eucalyptus and truffle-like, with floral notes.
-Full-bodied on the palate, very aromatic, with tight tannins and freshness.
-Good length, good potential.
+A very exuberant and ripe nose, richly fruity, with pronounced notes of eucalyptus and truffle, along with floral hints; full-bodied on the palate, very aromatic, with firm tannins and a refreshing quality.
+Good length, with good aging potential.

 About the estate:

-In 1872, Franciscan sisters founded the Providence orphanage at Château Crabitey.
-The vineyard was the community's main source of income.
-In 1985, they called on Jean-Ralph de Butler, an agricultural engineer, who perfected the estate.
-Today, his son Arnaud is continuing his father's work and remains the sole owner, as the sisters withdrew from Crabitey in 2008.
-This vineyard is one of the most carefully tended in the Portets area and certainly the one that produces the most balanced wines.
-Here we are at the heart of classic Bordeaux taste.
+In 1872, the Franciscan sisters founded the Providences orphanage at Château Crabitey.
+The vineyard was the community’s primary source of income.
+In 1985, they enlisted the help of Jean-Ralph de Butler, an agricultural engineer, who refined the estate.
+Today, his son Arnaud is expanding on his father’s legacy and remains the sole owner, as the sisters withdrew from Crabitey in 2008.
+This vineyard is one of the most meticulously tended in the Portets area and certainly the one that produces the most balanced wines.
+Here, we find ourselves at the heart of classic Bordeaux flavor.

 Guide Hachette des vins